raisely/parkes-api-test/README.md

 Because tests may want to spin up the server within before and after blocks describeApi takes a function that returns the server.

-When a route is executed getServer() will be called.
+When a route is executed that function will be called to retrieve the server.

 To simplify this setup, describeApi provides a helper function `autorun` which will run the necessary `before` and `after` blocks to start up the